 - Working with online website administrators, content managers, and third-party arbitration services.

 And, in certain instances, we’ll work towards securing a valid court ordered removal to remove defamatory online content.
-Most online websites and popular search engines, such as Google, Yahoo!, and Bing have specific policies in place for removing content and posts from search results and webpages if presented with a valid court order.
+The Google, Yahoo! and Bing content removal process often begins with a court order to remove content.
+These search engines have specific policies in place for removing content and posts from search results and webpages if presented with the valid court order.

 However, getting a valid court order requires the filing of lawsuit, and there’s countless important considerations to take into account before filing one – and, only an experienced licensed Internet defamation attorney can properly assist and advice on the potential costs, risks, and considerations.
 Most websites and search engines have differing requirements as to what constitutes a “valid” court order, so they must be drafted to meet the special circumstances and requirements of each case.